webability-go/xmodules/README.md

 import "github.com/webability-go/xmodules/context"

-- structure: is used to build a basic data structure to use in the system.
-The structure is generally a complex set of data build from many database tables, for example an invoice, a recipe, an accounting policy, a client, etc.
+- stat: tables to keep stats of use of anything, from site hits to IOT events.

+import "github.com/webability-go/xmodules/stat"

+- translation: a set of translation tables to keep translated words of anything, from database field to files.
+It supports all the known languages in UTF8.

+import "github.com/webability-go/xmodules/translation"

+- country: is the list of ISO official countries ready to use in a database.

+import "github.com/webability-go/xmodules/country"

+- metric: a full set of units to count things and convert between them.

-import "github.com/webability-go/xmodules/structure"
+import "github.com/webability-go/xmodules/metric"

 - usda: the official USDA tables for nutrients to calculate recipes.

 import "github.com/webability-go/xmodules/usda"

-- metrics: a full set of units to count things and convert between them.

-import "github.com/webability-go/xmodules/metrics"

-- translation: a set of translation tables to keep translated words of anything, from database field to files.
-It supports anl the known languages in UTF8.

-import "github.com/webability-go/xmodules/translation"

 - ingredient: tables to manage ingredients for food and recipes.